ssi-dk/GenEpi-BioTrain_Virtual_Training_7/practicals_s2_phylo.md

 ### Exercise 3: Remove recombinant sites from SNP matrix
-Now we switch to the command line and to the core genome SNPs from the *L. monocytogenes* dataset from the morning session.
+Now we switch to the command line and to the core genome SNPs from the *L. monocytogenes* dataset from session 1.

->Download the required file `core.aln` from EVA or using:
+>If you don't have it available yet, download the required file `core.aln` from EVA or via command line using:
 > ```sh
 > wget https://raw.githubusercontent.com/ssi-dk/GenEpi-BioTrain_Virtual_Training_7/main/data/core.aln
 > ```